Skip to main content

 proto-fd-idle-ms

 Description: Time in milliseconds to wait before reaping connections.
 The default means that idle connections are never reaped.
-The Aerospike server uses keep-alive for client sockets as of version 4.8.
+The Aerospike server uses keep-alive for client sockets.

 Related parameters and dependencies: